Last visit: April 23, 2023

 The suburban location doesn’t give a sense of space.
 But the food does.
 You know you’re in the South.

-My personal fave: The H&F Burger.
-Whether you wait two innings for one inside or arrive early and get one before entering the ballpark, this is a must, even at $17.
+But my personal fave is the H&F Burger.
+Whether you wait two innings for one inside or arrive early and get one before entering the ballpark, this is a must, even at $20 (mandatory mediocre fries included).
 The Holeman and Finch Public House burger was once rated the best in America, and even though these double stacks are made in much higher quantity, they manage to be a pretty faithful replication of the beloved original.
 Best stadium burger on a list that includes Shake Shack, AJ Bombers, Burrata Burger, Bash Burger, Crowd Cow, Lil Woody’s, Red Cow and Hodad’s.
 It’s one of the best concessions in baseball, and responsible for an extra point on this score.

 The beer selection INSIDE the park isn’t as strong as the beer outside the park in the Battery bars.
-Marietta-based Red Hare offers several of their brews including a delicious tangerine IPA.
-But for the most part, MillerCoors has a virtual lockdown here, minimizing the presence of most small brewers and limiting the craft beer options.
+But with some hunting, you can get a Scofflaw Basement IPA and some stuff from New Realm Brewing.
+But for the most part, MillerCoors has a virtual lockdown here.
 Terrapin, an Athens brewery that was bought, serves as the de facto craft beer brand of the ballpark and offers some delicious IPAs and bocks.
 And complaining that you’re “limited” to just Terrapin is a little like saying you’re “limited” to just bacon.

 There’s a fully operational experimental brewery, ATL Brew Lab, located inside the Terrapin Taproom.
 This place adds to the variety of options by churning out some interesting stuff including a passion fruit IPA I enjoyed once.
 I presume MillerCoors is hoping for another Blue Moon which started in the MLB’s OTHER on-site experimental brewery at Coors Field, and while they’ve yet to hit the motherlode, they make good things here.